Skip to main content

 When you claim Universal Credit, any benefits or tax credits it replaces will stop.
 If you are considering a move to Universal Credit from another benefit, you should check your eligibility and seek independent advice before making your claim.

-The helpline number is 0800 915 4604 or via email on advice@adviceni.net.
+While the Department cannot offer advice on which benefit to claim, a benefits calculator on nidirect can be used to check if you may be entitled and how much you may get.
+Independent advice is available from the Advice NI Helpline number at 0800 915 4604 or via email on advice@adviceni.net.
 This service is free, confidential, independent and impartial.
-The adviser will provide you with a Benefit Entitlement Check (BEC) to ensure that you are claiming all that you are entitled to (including a better off calculation) and can also provide you with help and information if you are worried about the impact of welfare reform.
-The adviser will also follow up on help needed in completing any claim forms.
+The adviser will provide you with a Benefit Entitlement Check (BEC) to ensure that you are claiming all that you are entitled to (including a better off calculation) and help with completing any claim forms.

 If you think you could benefit from a free and confidential assessment to make sure you are getting all the benefits, services and support you are entitled to, you can contact the Department’s Make the Call team by calling 0800 232 1271; texting ADVICE to 079 8440 5248; visiting nidirect or emailing makethecall@dfcni.gov.uk.